Eztosin/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 If x or y is under 0, raise the ValueError exception with the
 message: <name of the attribute> must be >= 0.
 Example: x must be >= 0

+-Update the class Rectangle by adding the public method def area(self): that returns the area value of the Rectangle instance.

+-Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character # - you don’t need to handle x and y here.

+-Update the class Rectangle by overriding the __str__ method so that it returns [Rectangle] (<id>) <x>/<y> - <width>/<height>

+-Update the class Rectangle by improving the public method def display(self): to print in stdout the Rectangle instance with the character # by taking care of x and y

 -